agungnuza/msc_project/README.md

-# UAV Simulation Repository
+# Motion Planning for UAV in 3D Dynamic Environment Using Probabilistic Inference

-Welcome to the UAV Simulation Repository!
+Welcome to the my MSc Robotics and Computation Project Repository!
 This README provides a guide on how to run the available simulations and navigate through the codebase.

 ## Available Simulations